Sirloin Strip Steak Stanley

-This was almost certainly the most unusual dish on the menu at Brennan’s.
+This is almost certainly the most unusual dish on the menu at Brennan’s.
 It’s a steak with two sauces–one a beef-and-red wine reduction with mushrooms, the other a mild, creamy horseradish sauce.
 The bananas are only marginally involved, along the side of the plate, browned in butter.
 Crazy as it sounds, it’s really a good dish.
-Now that Brennan’s is gone, we have to make it at home.
-The hard part is the marchand de vin sauce–but even that is not too bad.
+That was agreed upon not only longtime Brennan’s customers, but also by Ralph Brennan (who runs the restaurant) and Chef Slade Rushing.
+He changed the dish a little, but the essence remains.
+It’s not difficult to make at home, once you get past the marchand de vin sauce–but even that is not too bad.

 I was surprised to learn that steak Stanley is not original with Brennan’s, but a forgotten old dish from early in the century.
 I found it in a book of recipes from railroad dining cars in the 1930s and 1940s–although the recipe there is nowhere near as interesting as the one at Brennan’s.
 It was probably assembled by their original chef, Paul Blange.
 I’ll bet the constant availability of bananas in the kitchen owing to the popularity of Brennan’s original bananas Foster played a role in the preservation of steak Stanley to modern times.